 The OIG is conducting an audit of the BOP's controls over armory munitions.
 The preliminary objectives are to evaluate: (1) BOP's management controls over munitions, (2) BOP facility compliance with rules and regulations governing munitions, (3) the accuracy of BOP's munitions inventory, and (4) whether BOP facilities are maintaining excess or expired munitions.

-The OIG is examining how the BOP monitors its private contract prisons; whether contractor performance meets certain inmate safety and security requirements; and how contract prisons and similar BOP institutions compare in an analysis of certain inmate safety and security data, and costs.
+The OIG is examining how the BOP monitors its private contract prisons; whether contractor performance meets certain inmate safety and security requirements; and how contract prisons and similar BOP institutions compare in an analysis of certain inmate safety and security data.

 The OIG is examining the BOP's use of restrictive housing for inmates with mental illness.
 The review will examine trends in the use of restrictive housing and the screening, treatment, and monitoring of inmates with mental illness who are housed in restrictive housing units.